Holistic Approach to Dentistry in Children

 In holistic pediatric dentistry, we take a whole-body approach to dental wellness and development.
 We believe in “do no harm” as a philosophy, which means anything that could be a risk to your child is not something we will use in our office.
 That’s why do not use fluoride (a neuro-toxin), dental sealants (most include BPA), mercury silver fillings (neuro-toxin), or film-based X-Rays (too much radiation).

-Holistic pediatric dentists are more interested in helping children prevent dental problems while developing long term habits that will keep them out of a dental chair throughout their life.
+Holistic pediatric dentists are more interested in helping children prevent dental problems while developing long-term habits that will keep them out of a dental chair throughout their life.

 Controversial Topics in Pediatric Dentistry

 Fluoride in children is one of the most controversial topics in pediatric dentistry today.
-Fluoride is a well established toxin, and has long functioned as a pesticide1.
-Despite that, many traditional dentists still advocate it’s use as a preventative measure for decay (there are no scientific blind studies that prove fluoride tablets prevent decay).
+Fluoride is a well-established toxin and has long functioned as a pesticide1.
+Despite that, many traditional dentists still advocate its use as a preventative measure for decay (there are no scientific blind studies that prove fluoride tablets prevent decay).

 Fluoride can have adverse effects on child development as well as overall wellness.
 Because fluoride has already been added to much of the public drinking supply in the U.S., it is relatively easy for children here to develop dental fluorosis2.
 In fact, the according to EPA guidelines, most people exceed the recommended daily limit of fluoride through their food intake alone, without any sort of supplements.
-Moreover, fluoride is a neurotoxin, meaning its primary toxic effect is to the nervous system.
+Moreover, fluoride is a neurotoxin, meaning its primary toxic effect is on the nervous system.
 Recent Harvard School of Public Health studies have actually linked fluoride exposure to lower IQ3 in children under 14.

 Fluoride isn’t the only toxic material to which your child may be exposed while visiting the average dentist.
 Mercury is a highly toxic metal that is commonly used in fillings (“silver” fillings are actually more than 50% mercury).
 People of all ages have experienced myriad negative effects after having their teeth filled with the toxic amalgam, which can then spread mercury vapor into the lungs and bloodstream through a natural decaying process.
 Children, fetuses, hypersensitive individuals, and people with kidney impairments are known to be particularly susceptible to the neurotoxic effects of dental mercury4.